kanawish/AndroidVRTalk/workdesk/README-WORKDESK.md

 These instructions are for Mac, but the overall idea applies to other environments:

 ### Install brew
+_NOTE: The process generates warning, must look into updating dependencies._

 - Install brew with `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 visit [http://brew.sh/](http://brew.sh/) for full install instructions